jfabello/gc-platform-api-client/docs/classes/conversations-api.md

 - [`postConversationSuggestionsFeedback`](#postconversationsuggestionsfeedback) - Suggestion feedback.
 - [`postConversationSummaryFeedback`](#postconversationsummaryfeedback) - Submit feedback for the summary.
 - [`postConversationsVideoParticipantCommunicationWrapup`](#postconversationsvideoparticipantcommunicationwrapup) - Apply wrap-up for this conversation communication
+- [`postConversationsVideosMeetings`](#postconversationsvideosmeetings) - Generate a meetingId for a given conferenceId
 - [`putConversationParticipantFlaggedreason`](#putconversationparticipantflaggedreason) - Set flagged reason on conversation participant to indicate bad conversation quality.
 - [`putConversationsCallbackRecordingstate`](#putconversationscallbackrecordingstate) - Update a conversation by setting its recording state
 - [`putConversationsCallParticipantCommunicationUuidata`](#putconversationscallparticipantcommunicationuuidata) - Set uuiData to be sent on future commands.